davedoesdev/qlobber-fsq/README.md

 - `{Function} handler` Function to call when a new message is received on the file system queue and its topic matches against `topic`. `handler` will be passed the following arguments:

   - `{Readable|Buffer} data` [Readable](http://nodejs.org/api/stream.html#stream_class_stream_readable) stream or message content as a [Buffer](http://nodejs.org/api/buffer.html#buffer_class_buffer).
 By default you'll receive the message content.
 If `handler` has a property `accept_stream` set to a truthy value then you'll receive a stream.
-Note that _all_ subscribers will receive the same stream or contents for each message.
+Note that _all_ subscribers will receive the same stream or content for each message.
 You should take this into account when reading from the stream.
 The stream can be piped into multiple [Writable](http://nodejs.org/api/stream.html#stream_class_stream_writable) streams but bear in mind it will go at the rate of the slowest one.

   - `{Object} info` Metadata for the message, with the following properties: